 - Heat alarms: These alarms detect excessive temperatures in a kitchen or garage.
 Some heat detectors also detect an unusual speed of temperature rise.
 These alarms are the answer to false alarms in your kitchen or garage.
 They are not suitable for the hall or the rest of the house!

 It is best to get mains powered smoke alarms, or alarms with a 10 year battery.
 It is also now part of the building regulations to have mains powered smoke and heat alarms.
-The regulations state that their should be a smoke alarm on each floor of the property and a heat detector in the kitchen.
+The regulations state that their should be a smoke alarm on each floor of the property and a heat detector in the kitchen at a minimum.

-The rules have also changed the landlords.
+The rules have also changed for landlords.
 All rented accommodation needs to have working smoke alarms. more information can be found here: Smoke and carbon monoxide regulations

-M & E Electrical can supply and fit your mains powered smoke and heat alarms for you from £195 inc VAT for more information please call 0114 4181 362
+M & E Electrical can supply and fit your mains powered smoke and heat alarms for you.
+For a free quote, please call 0114 4000 099

 For more information on fire safety then please check out South Yorkshire Fire & Rescue